AMalikBlock/LearningSolidity/README.md

 Solidity Cheat Sheet [Solidity Website](https://docs.soliditylang.org/).

 ## First Steps
-- When creating a smart contract developers should include licence. `Solidty Standard`
+- When creating a smart contract developers should include a licence. `Solidity Standard`
-- Next is to include 'pragma' it enables certain compiler features or checks.
-Also include solidty version
+- Next is to include 'pragma' which enables certain compiler features or checks.
+Also, include solidity version

 ```Solidity
 // SPDX-License-Identifier: MIT